Technorely/tendermint/docs/architecture/adr-016-protocol-versions.md

     - Remove signalling for next version from Header/ABCI
 - 03-08-2018: Updates from discussion with Jae:
   - ProtocolVersion contains Block/AppVersion, not Current/Next
-  - signal upgrades to Tendermint using EndBlock fields
+  - signal upgrades to Tenderely using EndBlock fields
   - dont restrict peer compatibilty by version to simplify syncing old nodes
 - 28-07-2018: Updates from review
   - split into two ADRs - one for protocol, one for chains